Paddy O'Day: Critical reception

+Variety wrote that the film "is one of the few kid pictures not sticky with sentimental tosh" and that its chief merit "is that the youngster is not permitted to hog the center of the screen until she becomes tiresome."
+They wrote that with this film, both Jane Withers and Pinky Tomlin had been given material that was superior to their more recent films, and that both had taken advantage of the opportunity, with Withers giving an "intelligent" performance, and Tomlin "gives promise of developing into a good general player."
+They also noted "Rita Cansino [Hayworth] comes along nicely in this, though she is better known as a dancer than a player."

 The Des Moines Register described Paddy O'Day as "one of the grandest laughfests of a year", combining comedy, romance, "some clever situations and good lines".
-It called out the performances of Withers, Tomlin, and Hayworth, as well as George Givot for his "merciless slaying of the English language".
+It highlighted the performances of Withers, Tomlin, and Hayworth, as well as George Givot for his "merciless slaying of the English language".
 The Pittsburgh Sun-Telegraph called the film "unpretentious, yet constantly laughable … Not a strong story, not even an original idea, yet 'Paddy O'Day' has what it takes to keep an audience in high humor practically all of the way".
-A Turner Classic Movies review upon the film's reissue on home video called it "a charming, sweet film that stops short of being cloying. … The story, as directed by the underrated Lewis Seiler, moves fluidly along and features some clever comic build-ups and gags".

-The San Francisco Examiner claimed that Withers' performance in Paddy O'Day surpassed all she had done to date.
+The San Francisco Examiner wrote that Withers' performance in Paddy O'Day surpassed all she had done to date.
 Calling her "an exceptionally clever little actress", it explained: "Jane Withers exudes personality.
 She is a vital, lovable little being, with a malleable face that can be equally tragic or comic".
-The Pittsburgh Post-Gazette wrote:
+The Pittsburgh Post-Gazette wrote: "Jane is versatile.

-Jane is versatile.
 She uses a County Cork brogue more than an inch thick, then doubles in Russian.
 She sings, dances, talks with eyes, hands, feet and hair.
 She is about the personification of expression, all of it done to a purpose, the drawing of a child character that might spring from life.
 More than anything else, Jane is human: she might be the child that lives down the block.

-The Turner Classic Movies review added to this: "Withers comes off as a relatable, realistically drawn, enthusiastic, average kid, and that is surely what cemented her appeal in Depression-era America".
+In 2013, a Turner Classic Movies review upon the film's reissue on home video called it "a charming, sweet film that stops short of being cloying. … The story, as directed by the underrated Lewis Seiler, moves fluidly along and features some clever comic build-ups and gags".
+It continued, "Withers comes off as a relatable, realistically drawn, enthusiastic, average kid, and that is surely what cemented her appeal in Depression-era America".